joshua-9402/cpet-140-final-project/README.md

 - For platform-specific configurations and legacy support, we provide manual-trigger workflows for supported platforms.

-#### Linux Builds (archived)

-Linux packaging and automated Linux build workflows have been removed from the main release pipeline.
-If you need Linux packages or build instructions, see `doc/LINUX_PACKAGING_REMOVED.md` or the archived docs under `archive/linux_removed/`.

 #### Windows Builds

 Windows README files: